 We have admission for up to 100 members & guests via Gofobo pass.
-To get pass (1 or 2), go to Gofobo rsvp and use the code found in your e-mail.
+To get pass (1 or 2), go to Gofobo rsvp and use the code from your e-mail.
 YOU MUST PRINT & BRING coded pass(es) to be scanned for admission - no exceptions.
 Only download what you definitely will use so you don't prevent other members from attending.
-A lot of members did not show up last week for the FRANK screening while many were told the list was full which was not fair to those members who wanted to attend.

 All screenings are FIRST COME, FIRST SERVED for everyone attending.
 Seating is not guaranteed and is limited to theater capacity.

 A Q&A with director & writer Theodore Melfi follows the screening

 Bill Murray stars as a crusty old man who ends up caring for the son of his new neighbor.
 Although he's a cynic who gambles, drinks, and frequents prostitutes, the man turns out to be exactly the mentor the 12-year-old kid needs as the young one adjusts to his parents' divorce, and life at a new school.
 ST. VINCENT, which has been hailed by critics as "a film that will make audiences feel great about going to the movies again"!, premiered at this year's Toronto International Film Festival, where Murray and McCarthy were on the receiving end of early Oscar buzz.
 Weinstein Company (1hr 42 mins).
 Opens in DC Oct 10.

 CAST: Bill Murray, Melissa McCarthy, Naomi Watts, Chris O'Dowd, Terrence Howard, Jaeden Lieberher

 DIR/WRITER: Theodore Melfi